-There are lots of ways to lead, says Didier Elzinga.
+There are lots of ways to lead.
 You can push.
 You can pull.
 You can create incentive programs.
-But Elzinga thinks leaders could achieve more by considering resonant leadership.
+But our CEO, Didier Elzinga, thinks leaders could achieve more by considering resonant leadership.
 Not sure what resonant leadership is or what’s so great about it?
 Keep reading, this article is for you.

-“It’s not me saying, ‘Hey come over here’ or ‘Mate go out in front of me’ military style,” Elzinga says.
-“Instead it’s going, ‘This is who I am, this is what I care about’ and you going, ‘Actually that moves me because I also feel that way, and I’m willing to act because of it.’ ”
+“It’s not me saying ‘Hey, come over here’ or ‘Mate, go out in front of me’ military-style,” Didier says.
+“Instead it’s going, ‘This is who I am, this is what I care about’ and you going, ‘Actually, that moves me because I also feel that way, and I’m willing to act because of it.’ ”

-This quote from Antoine de Saint-Exupéry, author of the Little Prince, that Elzinga captures the spirit of resonant leadership:
+For Didier, this quote from The Little Prince, captures the spirit of resonant leadership:

 ‘One will weave the canvas; another will fell a tree by the light of his ax.
 Yet another will forge nails, and there will be others who observe the stars to learn how to navigate.
 And yet all will be as one.
 Building a boat isn’t about weaving canvas, forging nails, or reading the sky.
 It’s about giving a shared taste for the sea, by the light of which you will see nothing contradictory but rather a community of love.’